cardano-foundation/CIPs/CIP-0069/README.md

   | RedeemerAndDatum Redeemer Datum
 ```

+In the case of a spend purpose, the ledger would execute the script with RedeemerAndDatum Redeemer Datum if a datum is present in the spending input.
+Otherwise the ledger would execute the script with RedeemerOnly Redeemer.
+In all other purposes the ledger would enforce only RedeemerOnly Redeemer is used with the script execution.

 ## Rationale: how does this CIP achieve its goals?

 Unifying of the script signature is a very elegant solution to the problem, streamlining the experience of developing on cardano.
 Given that accessing the datum is almost always made by a spending script, it makes sense to introduce that argument back to the `ScriptPurpose` that now plays a more important role.
 It begs the question if it should be added as an argument to all validators, to further emphasize that fact.

+I'm not sure what the above section is talking about?

+This CIP turns all scripts into 2 arg scripts with a variant for the first argument that can be matched on to determine if a datum and redeemer or only redeemer is present.

 ## Backwards compatibility